-Depending on the storage requirements, the most appropriate RAID configuration could be selected.
-Our recommendations for the proper HA storage design are:
+Depending on the storage requirements, the most appropriate RAID configuration can be selected.
+StarWind recommendations for the proper HA storage design are:

 RAID 5, 6, 50, 60 can be considered for a backup/VTL environment with mostly sequential workloads, where the best write performance is not a critical requirement and the main goal is to achieve the maximum storage efficiency.
-We would like to suggest you to contact StarWind Engineers in order to receive an additional information regarding the particular storage design.
+In order to receive an additional information regarding the particular storage design, please contact StarWind Support.

-A minimum requirement for StarWind installation and logging would be at least 3 GB of disk space.
+The minimum requirement for StarWind installation and logging is 3 GB of disk space.
 The StarWind virtual disks must reside on the separate partition from StarWind installation.

 Minimum of 2 x 1GbE physical NICs

-While the minimum supported bandwidth is 1 GbE.
-In case of an intensive workload consider scaling to a 10 GbE or 40 GbE infrastructure.
-It is highly recommended to use 9K Jumbo frame capable network equipment in order to maximize the SAN environment performance.
+The minimum supported bandwidth is 1 GbE.
+In case of an intensive workload, the scaling to the 10 GbE or 40 GbE infrastructure should be considered.
+In order to maximize the SAN environment performance, it is highly recommended to use 9K Jumbo frame capable network equipment.

-StarWind Synchronization network has a prerequisite of both NIC and switch (if used) fault tolerance measures.
-Use of STP (Shielded twisted pair) CAT6 (or higher) cable is a requirement for the Synchronization Network for both crossover and server-switch connections.
+StarWind Synchronization network has a prerequisite of both NIC (preferred) and switch (if used) fault tolerance measures.
+The use of STP (Shielded twisted pair) CAT6 (or higher) cable is required for the Synchronization Network for both crossover and server-switch connections.

 Network latency requirements

-Network latency higher than 5 ms may lead to HA performance degradation.
+Network latency higher than 5 ms may lead to the HA performance degradation.

-Long distance cross-datacenter deployments should be discussed with StarWind Technical Engineers per case basis.
+It is recommended to consult on long-distance cross-datacenter deployments with StarWind Technical Engineers per case basis.

 Supported Operating Systems